Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: Abstract

 \section{Abstract}

+In reinforcement learning, the reward function on current state and action is widely used.
+When the objective is about the expectation of the (discounted) total reward only, it works perfectly.
+However, if the objective involves the total reward distribution, the result will be wrong.

-This paper studies Value-at-Risk (VaR) problems in short- and long-horizon Markov decision processes (MDPs) with finite state space and two different reward functions.
-Firstly we examine the effects of two reward functions under two criteria in a short-horizon MDP.
-We show that under the VaR criterion, when the original reward function is on both current and next states, the reward simplification will change the VaR.
-Secondly, for long-horizon MDPs, we estimate the Pareto front of the total reward distribution set with the aid of spectral theory and the central limit theorem.
-Since the estimation is for a Markov process with the simplified reward function only, we present a transformation algorithm for the Markov process with the original reward function, in order to estimate the Pareto front with an intact total reward distribution.
+This paper studies Value-at-Risk (VaR) problems in short- and long-horizon Markov decision processes (MDPs) with two reward functions, which share the same expectations.
+Firstly we show that with VaR objective, when the real reward function is transition-based (with respect to action and both current and next states), the simplified (state-based, with respect to action and current state only) reward function will change the VaR.
+Secondly, for long-horizon MDPs, we estimate the VaR function with the aid of spectral theory and the central limit theorem.
+Thirdly, since the estimation method is for a Markov reward process with the reward function on current state only, we present a transformation algorithm for the Markov reward process with the reward function on current and next states, in order to estimate the VaR function with an intact total reward distribution.

-\section{Introduction}
+\section{INTRODUCTION}

 A Markov decision process (MDP) is a mathematical framework for formulating the discrete time stochastic control problems.
 This framework has two features, one is randomness, mainly reflected by transition probability, the other one is controllability, reflected by policy.
 These two features enable MDP as a natural tool in sequential decision-making for practical problems.